chepeftw/lowlevel-datamng-lab1/LAB_COMPUTER_README.md

 All necessary files are located in the `ex3` folder.

 ## Excercise 4

+To be completed on your personal computer, since it needs to install some packages which are not allowed in the lab computers.
+If you have any problems with this you can email me to find a solution.

 Write a program in the language of your chosing, that consist of two files, a publisher and a suscriber.
 The publisher, as the word describes it, it will publish a message read from the keyboard.
 The suscriber, will run endlessly showing all messages.
 You will have to chose between using Google Pub/Sub, Amazon SQS or a local Redis.
 All of those tools are well documented and heavily used in the industry.
 If you want to go one step beyond you can integrate Amazon SNS and Amazon SQS.